MarkusHaak/dominION/README.md

-# GridIONwatcher
+# dominION

-GridIONwatcher is a tool for monitoring and protocoling sequencing runs performed on the Oxford Nanopore Technologies GridION sequencer and for automated post processing and transmission of generated data.
+dominION is a tool for monitoring and protocoling sequencing runs performed on the Oxford Nanopore Technologies GridION sequencer and for automated post processing and transmission of generated data.
 Listening for changes to MinKNOW log files, it collects information on QC and sequencing experiments and displays summaries of mounted flow cells as well as comprehensive reports about currently running and previously performed experiments.

 ## Installation